Missing Data Imputation using Optimal Transport: Imputing Missing Values using OT

 \section{Imputing Missing Values using OT}

-Let $\data_K$ and $\data_L$ be two batches respectively extracted from the complete rows and the incomplete ones in $\data$, such that only the batch $\data_L$ contains missing values.
-Then, a good imputation should preserve the distribution from the complete batch, meaning that both batches $\data_K$ and $\data_L$ should be close to each other in terms of distributions.
-The OT-based metrics described in \Cref{sec:background} provide natural criteria to catch this distributional proximity in this one-sided incomplete batch setting.
+Let $\data_K$ and $\data_L$ be two batches respectively extracted from the complete rows and the incomplete rows in $\data$, such that only the batch $\data_L$ contains missing values.
+In this one-sided incomplete batch setting, a good imputation should preserve the distribution from the complete batch, meaning that $\data_K$ should be close to $\data_L$ in terms of distributions.
+The OT-based metrics described in \Cref{sec:background} provide natural criteria to catch this distributional proximity and derive imputation methods.
 However, as observed in \Cref{sec:background}, in high dimension or with a high proportion of missing values, it is unlikely or even impossible to obtain batches from $\data$ with no missing values.
 Nonetheless, a good imputation method should still ensure that the distributions of any two i.i.d.\ {incomplete} batches $\data_K$ and $\data_{L}$, \emph{both} containing missing values, should be close.
-This criterion is weaker than the one above with one-sided missing data, and will be considered from now on.
+This implies in particular that OT-metrics between the distributions $\mu_m{\data_K}$ and $\mu_m{\data_L}$ should have small values.
+This criterion, which is weaker than the one above with one-sided missing data but is more amenable, will be considered from now on.

-\textbf{Direct imputation.} \Cref{alg:sinkhorn_imp} aims at imputing missing values for quantitative variables: after initializing missing values of any variable with the mean of its observed entries plus a small amount of noise (to preserve the marginals and to facilitate the optimization), batches are sequentially sampled and the Sinkhorn divergence between batches is minimized with respect to the imputed values.
-Among the OT metrics described in \Cref{sec:background}, the use of Sinkhorn divergences is motivated by the fact that they are a differentiable and tractable proxy for Wasserstein distances.
-The imputation update is performed using RMSprop~\cite{tieleman2012lecture}.
+\textbf{Direct imputation.} \Cref{alg:sinkhorn_imp} is a direct implementation of this criterion, aiming to impute missing values for quantitative variables by minimizing OT distances between batches.
+First, missing values of any variable are initialized with the mean of observed entries plus a small amount of noise (to preserve the marginals and to facilitate the optimization).
+Then, batches are sequentially sampled and the Sinkhorn divergence between batches is minimized with respect to the imputed values, using gradient updates (here using RMSprop~\cite{tieleman2012lecture}).

 \textbf{OT as a loss for missing data imputation.} Taking a step back, one can see that \Cref{alg:sinkhorn_imp} essentially uses Sinkhorn divergences between batches as a loss function to impute values for a model in which ``one parameter equals one imputed value''.
 Formally, for a fixed batch size $m$, this loss is defined as